GROUNDLAB/GSM---AVR/readMe.txt

+Code will be maintained by Justin under new company IEF R&D please see the IEFRD repo for updated code.
+GitHub: IEFRD
+Website:IEFRD.com

 This is a library developed to be used with Atmel AVRs to implement Hayes AT commands to communicate with GSM modules.

 for more information and API please see: